-When a child becomes ill at school, the school secretary will contact his or her parents and ask one or other to collect the child from school as soon as possible.
+When a child becomes ill at school, the school secretary will contact his or her parents and request that their Should be collected from school as soon as possible.
 Children who have been absent due to illness, particularly sickness or an upset stomach, should not return to school until the child has been clear of any symptoms for 48 hours.
 If this is not the case, the office should be informed.
-If your child has an injury such as a broken bone please contact the school office who will prepare a risk assessment to be agreed before your child returns to school.
-If any changes occur to your personal or emergency contact details please let us know immediately.
+If your child has an injury such as a broken bone please contact the school office, who will prepare a risk assessment to be agreed before your child returns to school If any changes occur to your personal or emergency contact details please let us know immediately.
 It may be necessary for the school to contact you urgently if your child is ill or has had an accident.
 For this purpose, it is essential that parents advise the school at the beginning of the academic year with the emergency contact details.
 However, we rely on parents to notify us if their details change e.g moving house or changing employer.
 Please remember to let us know if your details change during the course of the year.
 Parents will also be asked to nominate at least one e-mail address, which should be checked on a daily basis, to which e-circulars may be sent.
 Communications are also sent in this way from the Parents' Association's class representatives to their classes.
 Settling In New Children All new EYFS children (Nursery and Reception) will be invited into school for a Tea Party to meet their new teacher and peers in the summer term.
-EYFS teachers will contact children's previous Nurseries to discuss the transition into Orchard House School.
+The Head of EYFS and Head of Nursery will contact children's previous Nurseries to visit children and discuss the transition into Orchard House School.
 Children joining Reception are also invited into school for a moving up day at the end of the summer term in preparation for September.
 Morning and Afternoon/Pick up and drop off Children are expected to arrive at and depart from school on time.

-The school operates staggered arrival and departure times as follows: Form Arrival Registration Departure Nursery 8:40am via side gate on Rupert Road 9am 12noon or 3.30pm via Rupert Road playground Reception 8:30am via side gate on Rupert Road 9am 3.30pm via Rupert Road playground All children based in the Nursery or Reception should arrive at the side gate on Rupert Road between the times shown above.
+Form Arrival Registration Departure Nursery 8:30am via side gate on Rupert Road 9am 12noon or 3.30pm via Rupert Road playground Reception 8:30am via front door on Bath Road 9am 3.30pm via Rupert Road playground All children based in the Nursery or Reception should arrive at the side gate on Rupert Road between the times shown above.
 Parents who come to the Rupert Road building by car should park in Rupert Road or in a nearby residential road - not on Bath Road.
 A member of staff will be in attendance at the gate at arrival and departure times.
 There are CCTV cameras at both entrances at Rupert Road to aid security.